 There are five different Bluetooth experience icons, which are listed below:

-transfer - The transfer icon means that you can wirelessly send and receive data, text, or pictures.
-For example, you can send a picture from your camera phone to your notebook computer.
+- Transfer - The transfer icon means that you can wirelessly send and receive data, text, or pictures.
+For example, you can send a picture from your camera phone to your computer.

-For more information about available Bluetooth devices, go to www.bluetooth.com .
+For more information about available Bluetooth devices, go to Using Bluetooth Products web page (in English).

 Setting up a Bluetooth Device

-To set up Bluetooth devices, it is helpful to first understand the following terminology:
+Before setting up Bluetooth devices, it is helpful to understand the following terminology:

-For more information about setting up Bluetooth, see:
+For detailed information about setting up Bluetooth devices on your computer, see:

 Fixing Bluetooth Problems

-- you are using multiple Bluetooth services at once.
-For example, if attempts to use a Bluetooth headset to listen to music on your computer fail, you are most likely trying to use too many Bluetooth connections at once.
+- Use only one Bluetooth-enabled device at a time.
+Using multiple Bluetooth-enabled devices at a time may cause the devices to lose their connection.
+For example, if attempts to use a Bluetooth headset to listen to music on your computer fail while trying to send pictures from your Bluetooth camera, you are most likely trying to use too many Bluetooth connections at once.
 Try using only one Bluetooth service at a time.